Mitigating Data Imbalance and Representation Degeneration in Multilingual Machine Translation: Conclusion

 \section{Conclusion}

 To address the data imbalance and representation degeneration problem in MNMT, we present a framework named \textit{Bi-ACL} which improves the performance of MNMT models using only target-side monolingual data and a bilingual dictionary.
-Our paper proposes employing a bidirectional autoencoder and bidirectional contrastive learning, which prove to be more effective both on long-tail languages and high-resource languages.
+We employ a bidirectional autoencoder and bidirectional contrastive learning, which prove to be effective both on long-tail languages and high-resource languages.
 We also find that \textit{Bi-ACL} shows language transfer and domain transfer ability in zero-shot scenarios.
 In addition, \textit{Bi-ACL} provides a paradigm that an inexpensive bilingual lexicon and monolingual data should be fully exploited when there are no bilingual parallel corpora, which we believe more researchers in the community should be aware of.